 What’s the significance of the title “Heaven Is Whenever”?

 Craig: It comes from a line “Heaven is Whenever/We Can Get Together”.
 I think it has to do with the way that love can help us rise above our modern struggles.
 It also speaks to how I feel about our shows, the communal aspect of the audience and performer.
-Making the album taughts us all that patience and hard work is reward in the end.
+Making the album taught us all that patience and hard work is reward in the end.

 Craig’s mentioned in the past that making an album teaches you something about yourself, what did making Heaven Is Whenever teach you?